 Previously I was a Human Computer Interaction researcher.
 I spent some time as a Visiting Scholar at the CS Department of Carnegie Mellon University, working with Professor Luis von Ahn in the field of Human Computation.
 More recently, I was part of Professor Bjoern Hartmann's lab at Berkeley.
 In between I spent four years at Endeca as a Senior Software Engineer.

-I am a recipient of the U.S. National Science Foundation Graduate Research Fellowship, the California Legislature Grant for graduate studies and the Samuel Silver Memorial Scholarship Award for combining intellectual achievement in science and engineering with serious humanistic and cultural interests and Rising Stars in EECS.
+I am a recipient of the U.S. National Science Foundation Graduate Research Fellowship, the California Legislature Grant for graduate studies, the Samuel Silver Memorial Scholarship Award for combining intellectual achievement in science and engineering with serious humanistic and cultural interests and Rising Stars in EECS.